eficode-academy/kubernetes-katas/07-healthchecks.md

   [service discovery assignment](./02-service-discovery-and-loadbalancing.md).
 - Scale the deployment by changing the `replicas` amount to 2 in the `probes.yaml`
-- Access it again through your browser multiple times to see that you hit both of the instances
+- Again, access the application through your browser.
+Refresh the page multiple times such that you hit both of the instances
 - Execute a bash session in one of the instances `kubectl exec -ti probe-59cf4f5578-vwllc bash`
 - First, remove the file `/tmp/ready`, and monitor that the browser will eventually not route traffic to that pod.
-- remove the file `/tmp/alive`, and observe that you within a short while will get kicked out of the container, as the pod is restarting.
+- Remove the file `/tmp/alive`, and observe that within a short while you will get kicked out of the container, as the pod is restarting.
-- observe that the pod has now been restarted when you list the pods with `kubectl get pods`
+- Observe that the pod has now been restarted when you list the pods with `kubectl get pods`
 - Look at the logs:
   `kubectl describe pod probe-59cf4f5578-vwllc`